Atria Senior Living Costs and Review

 • Memory care: A single rate that includes care services and rent

-Money Saving Tip: Some Atria locations offer new-resident incentives, like a month of free rent.
+Money-Saving Tip: Some Atria locations offer new-resident incentives, like a month of free rent or $500 off for three months.
 Be sure to ask about incentives before signing a lease.

 The rental charge covers the cost of your apartment and the following services: